ALBruzos/ALBruzos.github.io/_pages/cv.md

 <i class="fa fa-graduation-cap" aria-hidden="true"></i> Education
 =======

+Building on a foundation in **biology and bioinformatics**, my education culminated in a **PhD in molecular medicine** focused on cancer genetics and evolution, later complemented by a master’s degree in **higher education teaching**.
+{: .notice}

 **PhD. in Molecular Medicine**, Universidade de Santiago de Compostela (CiMUS institute), Spain.
 :   *2016 – 2022*
 :   Specialization in Cancer.